Peru: Divisive ex-President Alberto Fujimori dies at 86 – DW – 09/12/2024

 "After a long battle with cancer, our father, Alberto Fujimori, has just departed to meet the Lord," his children Keiko, Hiro, Sachie and Kenji Fujimori wrote on the social media platform X.

 Fujimori, who led Peru from 1990 to 2000, was the son of Japanese migrants.
-While in office, he ordered a rigorous crackdown on the notorious Shining Path rebel group — a feat for which he was lauded by many.
+While in office, he ordered a rigorous crackdown on the notorious left-wing Shining Path and Tupac Amaru guerrillas — a feat for which he was lauded by many.

 However, others reviled his ruthless and authoritarian style of government.

+Public approval of the Fujimori administration jumped significantly in the wake of the "self-coup."

+Fujimori was sent to prison in 2009 over massacres committed by army death squads in 1991 and 1992 in which 25 people, including a child, were killed in purported anti-terrorist operations.

-Fujimori was released from prison on humanitarian grounds last December, two-thirds of the way through a 25-year sentence.
+He was released on humanitarian grounds last December, two-thirds of the way through a 25-year sentence.

 Fujimori's daughter Keiko in July said her father planned to run for Peru's presidency for the fourth time in 2026.
 Keiko is herself a former presidential candidate.